Uninett/Argus/docs/writing-glueservices.rst

 Describing an incident through tags
 -----------------------------------

 Using tags to describe your incidents is a good idea.
-Incident tags are of the form ``key=value``, and can be used to describe any manner of incident metadata not covered by the standard incident attributes, like:
+Tags can be used to describe almost any structured or unstructed incident metadata not covered by the standard incident attributes.

+Examples include:

 * The hostname of an affected device.
 * A reference to an affected customer.